Sub-dimensional Mardia measures of multivariate skewness and kurtosis: Invariance Under Location-Scale Transformations

 \section{Invariance Under Location-Scale Transformations}

-It is well known that Mardia's measures of multivariate skewness and kurtosis (\ref{beta1p}) and (\ref{beta2p}) are invariant under affine transformations.
-We show next that the sub-dimensional Mardia measures of multivariate skewness and kurtosis (\ref{beta1qi}) and (\ref{beta2qi}) are only invariant under location and scale transformation, unless the multivariate distribution is spherically invariant.
+It is well known that the Mardia measures of multivariate skewness and kurtosis \eqref{beta1p} and \eqref{beta2p} are invariant under affine transformations.
+We show next that the sub-dimensional Mardia measures of multivariate skewness and kurtosis \eqref{beta1qi} and \eqref{beta2qi} are only invariant under location and scale transformation, unless the multivariate distribution is spherically invariant.